 As with the jersey, socks should easily wick moisture to keep the little ones’ feet dry, and keep the sock from slipping.
 There’s always the topic on wearing longer socks to protect the shin, but protecting the ankle with good a fitting pair matters more.

 You don’t need to buy your little one new biking shoes when learning how to bike.
-Just avoid open-toe shoes to avoid hurting their toes.
+Just avoid open-toed shoes to avoid hurting their little toes and feet.
 A sturdy, good-fitting pair of shoes would do.

 Choose a Safe Area